califano-lab/ARACNe3/README.md

 This is a prototype of the C++ implementation of ARACNe3 currently under development.
 ARACNe3 presents multiple computational and theoretical improvements to the existing ARACNe-AP algorithm formulated in Java.

-Please contact Aaron T. Griffin and Lukas J. Vlahos for any questions regarding this project.
+Please contact Aaron T. Griffin and Lukas J. Vlahos for questions regarding this project.

 Aaron T. Griffin - atg2142@cumc.columbia.edu